ntveem/ntveem.github.io/00-index.md

 <!--![Profile picture]({{ BASE_PATH }}/assets/images/Tejaswi_picture.jpg)-->

-I am a member at the [School of Natural Sciences](http://www.sns.ias.edu/) at the Institute for Advanced Study.
+I am a member of the [School of Natural Sciences](http://www.sns.ias.edu/) at the Institute for Advanced Study.
 I work on a variety of topics in theoretical astrophysics, with an emphasis on physical cosmology.

 Prior to this, I was a graduate student in Physics at Caltech with [Chris Hirata](http://www.tapir.caltech.edu/~chirata/web/).

 On this website, you can find the details of my past and current [research topics]({{ BASE_PATH }}/research.html), my [publication list]({{ BASE_PATH }}/publications.html) and my [CV]({{ BASE_PATH }}/CV.html).
 If you are interested in learning more about my work, contact me at:

 	Tejaswi Venumadhav Nerella
-	1 Einstein Drive,
+	1 Einstein Drive
-	School of Natural Sciences,
+	School of Natural Sciences
-	Institute for Advanced Study,
+	Institute for Advanced Study
 	Princeton, NJ, USA 08540
 	email: tejaswi AT sns.ias.edu